togethercomputer/OpenChatKit/README.md

 ## Downloading training data and the base model

 The chat model was trained on the [OIG](https://huggingface.co/datasets/laion/OIG) dataset built by [LAION](https://laion.ai/), [Together](https://www.together.xyz/), and [Ontocord.ai](https://www.ontocord.ai/).
-To download the dataset from Huggingface run the command below from the root of the repo.
+To download the dataset from Hugging Face run the command below from the root of the repo.

 ```shell
 python data/OIG/prepare.py